Irfan-MagnetismTech/bbts/Ticketing.md

 - Report Fitler and SupportTicket Lists Date filter... should we filter based on created_at or complain_time

 - Ticket Closing [Need to think about Feedback to Client and Feedback to BBTS as their may be reopen in future]

-- Fix excel download.
-When Download excel for once, then click search (submit) it downloads the excel. as reportType is still in append